Meet the Basenji

 Leash training is important for Basenjis because of their innate desire to chase things.
 Teach your puppy how to heel, which is a form of walking where the dog isn’t pulling you at all and are instead walking right beside you at the same pace.
 They’ll want to run ahead, and you’ll want to control that.
 It’s also important to teach them how to behave off the leash because that’s when they’re the most comfortable.

 While Basenjis are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance like Pumpkin that covers hereditary conditions Basenjis are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose an insurance like Pumpkin's, which can help cover the costs associated with the hereditary conditions Basenjis are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Fanconi Syndrome